9aia/thal/pm/BACKLOG.md

 - ---
 - Replace web modal API
 - ---
-- Improve brand identity
 - Add dark theme
-- Redesign the authentication route
-  - Redesign a auth view on app/ when unauthenticated
-- Improve the homepage
-- Improve the "Pricing" page and set up redirects
-- Move the "About" page to the Gaia website
-- Add privacy info about account deletion (cannot delete before month ends, but users can delete manually before)
 - ---
 - Add loading splashscreen for hydration, data loading, etc
 - Improve a11y